TwosHusbandS/Project-127/Installer/Changelogs/V_1_1_0_0_Changelog.md

   * "Use Backup" and "Create Backup" Methods which creates or applies a Backup of UpgradeFiles.
     * This means if you back up your UpgradeFiles used for 1.52, and 1.53 hits, you can then use your old Backup files to get your "upgraded" GTA back to 1.52
   * Rightclick the "Use Backup" and "Create Backup" Buttons to use / apply a backup with a specific name
+* Component Manager with new Deployment System
+* Launching through Original SocialClub.
+  * P127 Provides the File for automatic downgrading for you and automatically does it for you when needed.
+  * Completely original Launch Process
+  * No Captchas
+* New way of getting Authentication Information when NOT launching through Social Club
+  * Also no Captchas here.
+  * "Legacy Auth" can be enabled in Settings

 #### Improved Features: